jimbateson/jamesbateson.co.uk/src/articles/painting-the-walls.md

 Now the new look of my site is live.
 There are a few tweaks I need to make after doing some testing - which was kind of the reason for the 'soft' launch.

-I'm also it'll push me to write some more articles for the site, both development, and journal ones.
+I'm also hoping it'll push me to write some more articles for the site, both development, and journal ones.
 There's also still a couple of items from my todo list I need to sort (dark toggle etc)

 Anyway, I hope you like the new design, and please let me know if not.
 You can [Log a bug here](https://github.com/jimbateson/jamesbateson.co.uk/issues).